A Beginners Guide to Streaming on YouTube and Twitch

 Where Can I Get Free Stream Graphics?

 Placeit has some great free stream graphics options, the only catch is that they change monthly.
-We have everything from stream logos, to overlays, to webcam frames to thumbnails, to end cards, and we are adding stuff daily so check them out!
+We have everything from stream logos, to YouTube templates.
+Such as overlays, to webcam frames to thumbnails, to end cards, and we are adding stuff daily so check them out!

 3. Can I Stream on YouTube and Twitch at the Same Time?

 Yes!
-Once you have your stream set up on OBS the only thing left is to stream it whichever platform you chose to use.
-For this, there are many options like Restream that allows you to transmit to more than one streaming platform at once.
+Once you have your stream set up on OBS the only thing left is to stream it on whichever platform you chose to use.
+For this, there are many options like Restream that allow you to transmit to more than one streaming platform at once.

-4. How to Stream Music on Twitch and YouTube
+4. How to Stream Music on Twitch & YouTube

 Music on streams is one of those touchy subjects as you’ll probably have a hard time streaming with your favorite songs while on stream.
 Twitch probably won’t take down your stream, but the VoD will have sections muted.
 YouTube, on the other hand, has much more strict rules and will take down a stream almost immediately if they detect copyrighted material.

 A solution to getting around these restrictions is to use royalty-free music.
-There are a few services out there like YouTube’s audio library, or Pretzel that allow you to choose from royalty-free music that you can use for your videos or your stream.
+There are a few services out there like YouTube’s audio library or Pretzel that allow you to choose from royalty-free music that you can use for your videos or your stream.
+Don’t forget that you can also create Just Chatting streams where you can, as the name states, just chat with your viewers.
+No need to worry about royalty-free anything!

 To Wrap It Up